-The new GS1 standard for Investigatory Medical Products (IMPs) has been heralded as an important step in clinical trials, improving consistency along the industry’s entire supply chain.
+The new GS1 standard for Investigational Medicinal Product (IMPs) has been heralded as an important step in clinical trials, improving consistency along the industry’s entire supply chain.

 The standard was conceived by an industry led working group of 60 Representatives, 37 clinical trials organisations and weekly meetings over 9 months to replace multiple disparate in-house barcode solutions.(Source GS1)